cnshsliu/bpgpt/README.md

 ```

-run 'pnpm install' if you prefer pnpm.
+or 'pnpm install' if you prefer pnpm.

-#### With Docker:

-Wait for docker image to be available.

 ### Start WorkGPT server

 While you are in your workgpt folder, follow next steps to start WorkGPT server:

-Step 1. compile:
+Step 1. compile typescript source files:

 ```